-The main flaw on the rear side of the sneakers is that the three lines of stitching inside the coloured shape of the sneakers (below the “NIKE” text) is a lot thinner and smaller on the fake shoes.
+The three lines of stitching inside the coloured shape of the sneakers (below the “NIKE” text) are a lot thinner and smaller on the fake shoes.

 On the other hand, the authentic Off-White Nike Dunk Low sneakers have this stitching on the rear side of them a lot longer and thicker.

-The flaw on the fake Off-White Dunk sneakers on the EUR text is that there is an extra blank space between the letter “E” and the rest of the text.
+There is an extra blank space between the letter “E” and the rest of the text on the fake pair.